Dental Backup & Disaster Recovery Specialists

 ☁️

-💸 Cloud platform outages have affected thousands of healthcare providers
+💸 Cloud outages have impacted thousands of healthcare organizations

-Our backup and disaster recovery solution is not a consumer product we resell.
-It is a purpose-built, actively managed, regularly tested system designed around the specific data environment of a modern dental practice in the Dallas-Fort Worth market.
+Our backup and disaster recovery solution is more than a backup product.
+It is a fully managed, regularly tested, and purpose-built system designed to protect the critical data modern dental practices depend on every day.

 01